-Policies that express the image an organization has of itself can rally internal stakeholders around goals the organization sets for itself and sets expectations of external stakeholders in https://osfm.fire.ca.gov/media/4123/carcga-dirt-report_2015.pdf their interaction with the organization.
-Such statements play a fundamental role in the creation of direction and can be particularly powerful in a new organization, such as the Dig Safe Board.
+Policies that express the image an organization has of itself can rally internal stakeholders around goals the organization sets for itself and sets expectations of external stakeholders in their interaction with the organization.
+Such statements play a fundamental role in the creation of direction and can be particularly powerful in a new organization, such as the Dig Safe Board, which has little historical baggage to create inertia against change.